OxalisCommunity/oxalis/README.md

 which was developed by [SendRegning](http://www.sendregning.no).

-The Oxalis solution is an enhancement of the PEPPOL Sample Implementation and can be used used as a complete standalone PEPPOL solution or as an API from your own code.
+The Oxalis solution is an enhancement of the PEPPOL Sample Implementation and can be used used as a complete PEPPOL solution or as API from your own code.

 Out of the box it persists raw transfer statistics to a database and inbound messages to a filesystem.
-Persistence of statistics and messages are modular so you can provide your own implementation if you need to persist inbound messages directly to a message queue, workflow engine, archive or others.
+Persistence have been modularized so you can provide your own implementation if you need to persist inbound messages directly to a message queue, workflow engine, archive or others.

 Binary distributions are available at [Difi](http://vefa.difi.no/oxalis/).